 Take your high tea with a side of history at the iconic Hydro Majestic hotel.
 Since opening its doors in 1904 the hotel has been a place of luxury to visit for a relaxing stay, or to simply stop by for an elegant afternoon tea.

-Read more about visiting the Hydro Majestic here.
+Read more about visiting the Hydro Majestic here and more Blue Mountains high tea options here.

 The Three Sisters Rock Formation in Leura